Most companies conduct a digital marketing competitor analysis before they start planning and strategizing.

 Digital marketing competitor analyses help you understand your competitors, their best marketing efforts, and their mistakes (that you can avoid).

-In this article, we’ll explore the why and how of digital marketing competitor analysis and look at how to improve your own digital marketing strategy using the Semrush .Trends digital analytics tools.
+In this article, we’ll explore the why and how of digital marketing competitor analyses and look at how to improve your own digital marketing strategy using the Semrush .Trends digital analytics tools.
 Let’s get started!

 What Is Digital Marketing Competitor Analysis?

-Competitor analysis is typically carried out to identify the strengths and weaknesses of other market players, define your company’s standing in relation to them, and highlight gaps and estimate your potential to fill them.
+A competitor analysis is typically carried out to identify the strengths and weaknesses of other market players, define your company’s standing in relation to them, and highlight gaps and estimate your potential to fill them.

 Competitor analysis in the digital marketing context has some unique characteristics because of the fast-changing nature of the online landscape.

-Digital markets can evolve rapidly and technology allows businesses operating in the digital landscape to pivot in an instant.
+Digital markets evolve rapidly and technology allows businesses operating in the digital landscape to pivot in an instant.
 That said, unlike traditional marketing channels, digital platforms offer an abundance of data and metrics that can be harnessed to gain insights into competitors' strategies.